basecamp/kamal-site/docs/commands/secrets.md

 The helpers will handle signing in, asking for passwords and efficiently fetching the secrets:

-These are designed to be used with command interpolation in `.kamal/secrets`
+These are designed to be used with [command substitution](https://github.com/bkeepers/dotenv?tab=readme-ov-file#command-substitution) in `.kamal/secrets`

 ```
 # .kamal/secrets